2i2c-org/docs/admin/howto/manage-users.md

 `````

-### To remove users
+### Remove users from a hub

-You can revoke a user's access to the JupyterHub by removing them from the admin panel.
+You can revoke a user's access to the JupyterHub by removing them from the allowed users list, using the admin panel.

 1. Find the name of the user in your admin panel.
 If they have a running server,
    click the {guilabel}`Stop server` button to stop their running server.
 2. Click the {guilabel}`Delete user` button for this user.
 Confirm the deletion in
    the dialog box that pops up.

 After this, the user would not be able to log in.
+However, their files will not be deleted -
+if you add them later, their files will still be present.

 ### Finding usernames